AldiTam/terraform/README.md

 Terraform provisions Kubernetes clusters.
 Kubernetes defines how the application is deployed and managed on the cloud resources.

-## 2. Basic Terraform Usage: Explore the basics of using Terraform with AWS.

 1. Create a file named main.tf with the following content:

 ```